-Just north of Oxford Street, Marylebone is the place the head towards if you need a respite from shopping - but want something a little less than Mayfair prices.
-There's a hugely diverse range of food on offer and head further north to hit Marylebone village where a visit to the Ginger Pig is always worth it.
+Just north of Oxford Street, Marylebone is the place to head for if you need a respite from shopping - but want something a little more casual than Mayfair.

 This Mediterranean restaurant comes from Xavier Rousset.
-Expect a Mediterranean menu with specific Italian influences - and as with all of his restaurants, the wine is a big deal.
-There are over 250 wines and champagnes on the list to get through.
+Expect a Med menu with specific Italian influences and, as with all of his restaurants, the wine is a big deal.
+There are over 250 wines and champagnes on the list to work your way through.

-Andre Balazs boutique London hotel (he also runs hip hotels The Standard and The Mercer in NYC) has been a hit ever since it opened.
+Andre Balazs boutique London hotel has been a hit ever since it opened.
 Partnering with Nuno Mendes on the launch, the restaurant attracts both celebrities and foodies alike.
-Grab a seat at the counter and try not to look at who's on the prime private table next door.
+Grab a seat at the counter and try not to gawp at who's on the prime private table next door.

 The couple who opened turkey restaurant Strut & Cluck in Shoreditch are behind this Eastern Mediterranean kitchen on Marylebone Lane.
 Here, they've been inspired by their family heritage.
 Expect a modern menu, with inspirations from Eastern Med and the Middle East in a laid back setting.

 This is Corbin and King's Marylebone outpost (the people behind the Wolseley, Brasserie Zedel and The Delaunay).
-This restaurant is intended to be evocative of early 20th Century Vienna".
-Expect the menu to have an Austrian style -schnitzels, strudels and more are the order of the day, alongside the trademark Corbin and King service.
+This restaurant is intended to be evocative of early 20th Century Vienna so the menu has a distinct Austrian bent with schnitzels, strudels and more the order of the day.

 This is the sibling of one of Soho's most popular restaurants (and from the same people as Gymkhana and Brigadiers).
 This venue is larger AND you can book a table.
 As with the Soho original, there's a big focus on hoppers and dosas and some larger dishes alongside those.

 Ravinder Bhogal is probably best known for her articles, books and TV appearances - as well as a series of successful residencies.
-And now she's opened her own restaurant.
-The restaurant takes its influences from Britain, East Africa, the Middle East, and Asia.
+This is her first restaurant, taking its influences from Britain, East Africa, the Middle East, and Asia.

 Giorgio Locatelli's Marylebone restaurant is still one of the best and most highly rated Italian restaurants in town.
 It's very much a high-end special occasion type of place (but if you can afford to eat here regularly - go for it).
 Old school Italian dining done to perfection.